 As toddlers graduate from babies to more independent little humans, they sometimes deal with the big changes in how they relate to the world using what psychologists refer to as “transition objects.”
 About half of all toddlers care deeply about these kinds of items, while the other half don’t.
 There’s nothing wrong with not attaching to a transitional object, so there’s no need to fret if Baby hasn’t attached to one particular object.
 On the other hand, toddlers who do gravitate towards comfort objects can use them to help soothe themselves when they’re feeling stressed or upset.

 There are many names different families use for these objects, but one of the most common names right now is a “lovey.”
 This object can be anything from a stuffed animal to a special pacifier, a special toy, a blanket, or a small pillow.
-A comfort object like this can be any specific object that Baby loves to carry around with him, and uses to soothe themselves when he’s upset.
+A comfort object like this can be any specific object that Baby loves to carry around with them, and uses to soothe themself when they're upset.

 Introducing a comfort object

 Some parents of anxious or easily upset toddlers try to encourage their little ones to adopt comfort objects as a way of encouraging self-soothing techniques.
 At this point, Baby is a little old to be introducing a pacifier, which is a common first comfort object for babies.
-What he is exactly the right age for, though, is a blanket, since it’s only been a few months since safety recommendations recommend that it began to be safe for him to sleep with a blanket.
-Of course, stuffed animals also make great comfort objects, and you never know if Baby is going to be one of those children who latches onto a completely unexpected object as his very favorite thing.
+What they are exactly the right age for, though, is a blanket, since it’s only been a few months since safety recommendations recommend that it began to be safe for them to sleep with a blanket.
+Of course, stuffed animals also make great comfort objects, and you never know if Baby is going to be one of those children who latches onto a completely unexpected object as their very favorite thing.